Is Scotland’s Domestic Abuse and Forced Marriage Helpline confidential?

 The helpline service is confidential.
 We take confidentiality seriously because we understand that this is important for you to feel safe to speak.

+You can decide what information you share with us.
 You don’t have to tell us your name or any other identifying information if you would prefer to remain anonymous.

 However, you should be aware that if you contact us by phone, your number will be displayed on our phone unless you withhold it.
 If you contact us by email, we will be able to see your email address, and if you contact us by web chat, we will be able to see your IP address.
 This information will be kept confidential, but we might use it if one of the exceptional situations listed above comes up.
 If you prefer to remain totally anonymous we suggest that you withhold your phone number or set up another email account that does not include your name.

 You can find more information about the information we keep about you in our Privacy Notice.